tomcur/termsnap/README.md

 ## Usage

 See `$ termsnap --help` for CLI usage documentation.
-For example, to run the `ls` command and store the output in an SVG, run:
+For example, to run the `ls` command and store the output in an SVG file, run:

 ```bash
 $ termsnap -- ls -l > ./out.svg